Frequently Asked Questions

 Simply put: Every decision made by the WVID must be done with full transparence, guaranteeing that decisions benefit current and future residents.

 The WVID has contracted with Special District Services, a management company that specializes in managing special districts across Florida, to manage its day-to-day operations.
-Special District Services represents and manages more than 100 special districts across the state of Florida and has represented the WVID since it’s inception.
+Special District Services represents and manages more than 100 special districts across the state of Florida and has represented the WVID since its inception.

 William Crosley serves as the district’s manager, overseeing the daily administration and customer service needs of the district.

-The WVID has retained Kutak Rock, which represents more than 200 special districts in the state of Florida, as its legal counsel.
+WVID has retained Kutak Rock, which represents more than 200 special districts in the state of Florida, as its legal counsel.
 Lindsay Whelan currently serves as the district’s general counsel and has extensive experience in special district governance, public financing and land development.

-The WVID is responsible for planning, financing, constructing, operating and maintaining the public infrastructure serving Wellen Park.
+WVID is responsible for planning, financing, constructing, operating and maintaining the public infrastructure serving Wellen Park.
 This could include, among other things, roadways, entry features, landscaping, parks and playgrounds, and water management systems.

 The district is not responsible for policing powers, fire rescue or emergency services in the district.
 Those services are handled by the city of North Port and Sarasota County.
 The district does not have its own zoning powers, instead it abides by the zoning and comprehensive planning laws that the city and county have in place.

-The WVID has the authority to finance projects through borrowing money and issuing bonds.
+WVID has the authority to finance projects through borrowing money and issuing bonds.
 The district can use financing to pay for projects such as roadways, stormwater management systems, water and wastewater utilities, public parking facilities, parks and recreation, landscaping, entry features, public facilities and other amenities.

-The WVID also has the authority to levy non-ad valorem assessments and collect other fees.
+WVID also has the authority to levy non-ad valorem assessments and collect other fees.

-The WVID levies an assessment against properties each year that represent a share of the cost of public infrastructure financed by the district and a share of the cost to administer and maintain the district.
+WVID levies an assessment against properties each year that represent a share of the cost of public infrastructure financed by the district and a share of the cost to administer and maintain the district.
 The annual assessment varies by neighborhood, and assessments are tied to the benefits being received not the value of a home.

 The assessment appears on your property tax bill sent in November each year and is paid annually through the Sarasota County Tax Collector.